TOP TEN U.S.

 - Cozy Cafes and Bakeries: As you drive, you’ll have the chance to discover cozy cafes and bakeries that serve up seasonal treats.
 Sip on hot apple cider, indulge in freshly baked pies, or savor warm, hearty soups.
 These culinary delights add to the overall sensory experience of the trip.

 - New England is known for its iconic covered bridges, and they look even more charming when framed by fall foliage.
-You can plan your route to include stops at these historic landmarks, such as the Cornish-Windsor Covered Bridge between Vermont and New Hampshire.
+You can plan your route to include stops at these historic landmarks, such as the Cornish-Windsor Covered Bridge, which spans Vermont and New Hampshire.

 In summary, driving through New England in the fall is a journey of sensory delights.
 The vibrant foliage, charming villages, historic towns, and delicious seasonal treats all come together to create an unforgettable experience.
-It’s a time when the beauty of nature harmonizes with the rich cultural heritage of the region, making it a must-visit destination for anyone seeking the magic of autumn.
-The only reason this road trip is not higher on the list is due to it’s seasonal nature.
+It’s a time when the beauty of nature harmonizes with the region’s rich cultural heritage, making it a must-visit destination for anyone seeking the magic of autumn.
+The only reason this road trip is not higher on the list is due to its seasonal nature.

 #9 Utah’s Mighty 5 National Parks